Grey Bruce Farmers' Week Prize

 Past recipients are listed below.

-Please note, in 2022 there were no graduates of OVC eligible to receive the award, however it will continue in 2023.
+Please note, in 2022 there were no graduates of OVC eligible to receive the award, however it continued in 2023.

 Dr. Heather Reinhardt - Class of 2021